Gearhartlove/phtmx/README.md

 | `htmx_retarget/2` | `HX-Retarget` | Change which element the response swaps into |
 | `htmx_reswap/2` | `HX-Reswap` | Change how the response is swapped in |

-_note: I wanted a small subset of useful helpers, not everything under the sun to start._
+_note: phtmx intentionally supports a small subset of what's possible.
+We can add more upon request and with what makes the most sense._

 ## License